 All of this means that if you're looking for the best showcase of what Android OS can be, look no further than the OnePlus 7 Pro.

 Out of the box, OnePlus 7 Pro runs Android 9.0 Pie – complete with a few very subtle tweaks from the Shenzhen-based company that you can largely ignore if you want to.
 The ability to record your screen, like on iOS, and edit and share the video from directly within the Gallery has been added to the latest version of the OxygenOS operating system, as well as a new "Zen Mode".
 The latter locks your handset for 20 minutes, stopping you from doing everything except make and receive emergency calls and take photos.
 OnePlus believes the restrictive new mode will appeal to students and families with phone-obsessed offspring.

 Although there are plenty of warnings before you initiate the software feature – to make sure you don't accidentally switch it on in your pocket just before you really need to access your phone, there isn't currently a way to deactivate the feature early... so you better be sure before you try.
-It's a nice idea, but feels a little like the kind of gimmicks that Samsung used to pour into its own version of Android.
-Sure, this might help a few students go cold turkey while they finish an important essay, but it's not got the depth or value that something like Digital Wellbeing, the usage tracking feature built into all Pixel smartphones, can offer.
+It's a nice idea, but feels like the kind of gimmick that Samsung used to pour into its own version of Android.
+Sure, this might help a handful of students go cold turkey during exam season, but it's not got anything like the depth or value of something like Digital Wellbeing – the usage tracking feature built into all Pixel smartphones – can offer.

 Elsewhere, OnePlus 7 Pro is fitted with an improved vibration motor designed to make notifications and calls more noticeable.
 It's also used to make the small haptic taps that have been scattered across Android 9.0 Pie more enjoyable.
 These are a lovely addition and makes it feel like you're really interacting with the operating system.
 Android still doesn't use its haptics quite as well as iOS, which has a little more consistency about when you'll get a tap from the software.